 Lou Savage — administrator, Workers’ Compensation Division

 Lou Savage recently returned to Oregon after spending two-and-a-half years providing consulting and training on law reform issues to attorneys in North Africa and the Middle East.
 A member of the Oregon State Bar, he has spent his career working on consumer and business issues in the nonprofit, private, and public sectors.
-He served as Oregon insurance commissioner from 2012 to 2013 and directed legislative activity for the Department of Consumer and Business Services as the senior policy advisor from 2003 to 2012.
+He served as Oregon insurance commissioner from 2012 to 2013 and directed the Department of Consumer and Business Services’ legislative activity as senior policy advisor from 2003 to 2012.
 Before joining the state, Lou served as director of Multnomah County Legal Aid and state director for Oregon Congressman Ron Wyden’s office.
 He also spent 10 years in private law practice.
 Lou has a law degree from Lewis and Clark College and a bachelor’s degree from the University of Oregon.

-David Waki – ombudsman for small business, Department of Consumer and Business Services
+David Waki — small business ombudsman, Department of Consumer and Business Services

-The Office of the Ombudsman for Small Business was created in 1990, as part of the package of reforms to Oregon’s workers’ compensation system.
-David Waki was appointed to the position in 2005.
+The Office of the Ombudsman for Small Business was created in 1990 as part of the package of reforms to Oregon’s workers’ compensation system.
+David Waki has been in the position since 2005.
 His background includes working in field and home office capacities for regional and national insurers.
 He also worked for the Oregon State Lottery as a regional manager.
-David also owned and operated a small business employing six workers before selling the business after five years.
-The office of the Ombudsman for Small Business is a two-person office that problem-solves employer issues related to premium calculation, audit disputes, coverage questions, claims, and policy provisions.
-The office also conducts outreach and education so that stakeholders can make informed sound business decisions and remain in compliance with their legal obligations.
+David owned and operated a small business, employing six workers, before selling the business after five years.
+The Office of the Ombudsman for Small Business is a two-person office that problem solves employer issues related to premium calculation, audit disputes, coverage questions, claims, and policy provisions.
+The office also conducts outreach and education so stakeholders can make informed sound business decisions and remain in compliance with their legal obligations.